Hall of Fame

 Note: Women previously required 7 National Championships; however, as approved at the 2011 annual meeting, women were also required to win 10 National Championships.

-They will be inducted at the 2024 Master National Championships in Baton Rouge.
+They will be inducted at the 2025 Master National Championships in Boise ID.

 USA Masters Hall of Fame membership was first awarded in 1993 with the inaugural class.
-Since the inception over the last 30 years, we have recognized 101 Athlete Hall of Fame Honorees and 23 Significant Contributors members.
+Since the inception to 2025 inductions, we have recognized 109 Athlete Hall of Fame Honorees and 23 Significant Contributors members.

 3.0 Significant Contributors